 2 new imported COVID-19 cases reported in Shanghai

-The first new patient is a Chinese studying in the United Kingdom who arrived at the Shanghai Pudong International Airport on February 26.
+The first new patient is a Chinese working in Germany who arrived at the Shanghai Pudong International Airport on March 3.

-The second patient is a Chinese working in Hong Kong who arrived at the Shanghai airport on February 27.
+The second patient is a Chinese studying in the United States who arrived at the Shanghai airport on March 4.

 One imported suspected case is undergoing test.

-Of all the 371 local cases, 359 have been discharged upon recovery and five are hospitalized.
+Of all the 371 local cases, 360 have been discharged upon recovery and four are hospitalized.
 There have been so far seven local fatalities.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.